-As of June 30, 2019, the carrying value of the Authority's deposits, with their respective credit ratings, was as follows:
+As of June 30, 2020, the carrying value of the Authority's deposits, with their respective credit ratings, was as follows:

-Carrying Fair Credit

-Value Value Rating

-Demand deposits \$ 1,474,004 \$ 1,474,004 N/A
+Ū Carrying Value Fair Value Credit Rating Demand deposits \$1,668,917 \$1,668,917 N/A

+Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Virginia Security for Public Deposits Act requires financial institutions holding public deposits in excess of amounts covered by Federal insurance to pledge collateral to a pool in the name of the State Treasury Board.
 The State Treasury Board is responsible for monitoring compliance with the requirements of the Act and for notifying local governments of compliance by banks and savings and loans.
 If the value of the pool's collateral is inadequate to cover a loss, additional amounts would be assessed on a pro rata basis to the members of the pool.
-Accordingly, the Authority's demand deposits are considered to be insured.
+Accordingly, all deposits in banks and savings and loans are considered to be insured.